All Episodes

 That makes us all feel utterly helpless and frustrated.

-So we look around, we want we want to attach ourselves to anybody that we have confidence in that that is willing to advance the things that we believe in.
+We want to attach ourselves to anybody that we have confidence in that is willing to advance the things that we believe in.

 One man stood up and took on Barack Obama and his party and his administration over the Constitution.